Warren E. Burger Prize Rules

 Winner Announced: August 31

-Presentation: October 21, 2017 during our Celebration of Excellence, which is held annually at the Supreme Court of the United States in Washington, DC.
+Presentation: In October during our Celebration of Excellence, which is held annually at the Supreme Court of the United States in Washington, DC.

 Burger Prize Submission Information